Quentin Tarantino

 Quentin Tarantino and Uma Thurman on the set of 'Pulp Fiction'

 When Quentin started working on "Pulp Fiction" (1994), the situation had changed somewhat.
-A whole array of famous actors starred in it, and hardly anyone needed convincing: John Travolta, Bruce Willis, Tim Roth, Uma Thurman, Samuel L. Jackson.
+It boasted an incredible ensemble cast that basically sold itself: John Travolta, Bruce Willis, Tim Roth, Uma Thurman, Samuel L. Jackson.

 'Pulp Fiction'.
 Behind the Scenes